autotelic/redux-core-reducers/README.md

 #### createMergePayloadReducer

-Replaces an action payload with the existing state (uses seamless-immutable replace).
+Merges an action payload with the existing state (uses seamless-immutable merge).

 ```js
 import Immutable from 'seamless-immutable';